annov723/FishE/README.md

 ## Description:
 #### Menu class
-- generates the game menu with 3 interactive buttons: quiz, FishE and exit
+- generates the game menu with 3 interactive buttons: "quiz", "FishE" and "exit"

 #### Data class
 - handles all operations related to accessing quiz data from a dat.txt file
-- ensuring proper file formatting for smooth program eecution
+- ensures proper file formatting for smooth program eecution
 - all gathered data is stored in ArrayLists and passed to the Quiz and FishE objects in a randomized order

 #### FishePick class